Unrated and Rated Chess Tournaments for children in Denver and the Front Range!

 If there are an odd number of players in a section, one of the players will be awarded a 1.0 point BYE for the round according to the normal pairing system.

-If you have to miss a Round 1 or Round 2, you may request a ½ point BYE for either or both of these rounds.
+If you have to miss Round 1 or Round 2, you may request a ½ point BYE.
 The BYE request must be made before the Late Registration deadline.
 No ½ point BYE requests will be awarded after the second round (you will receive a zero point BYE if you have to miss a later round) as this can have a major impact on the final tournament results.

 Divisions may be combined if one has a low turnout.